 In general, this command needs to be invoked at the beginning of any ParaView batch Python script.
-This command is automatically invoked for you when you bring up the scripting dialog in ParaView, but you must add it yourself when using the Python interpreter in other programs (including pypython and pybatch).
+This command is automatically invoked for you when you bring up the scripting dialog in ParaView, but you must add it yourself when using the Python interpreter in other programs (including pvpython and pvbatch).

 The paraview.simple module defines a function for every source, reader, filter, and writer defined in ParaView.
 The function will be the same name as shown in the GUI menus with spaces and special characters removed.
-For example, the Sphere function corresponds to Sources \rightarrow Sphere in the GUI and the PlotOverLine function corresponds to Filters \rightarrow Data Analysis \rightarrow Plot Over Line.
+For example, the Sphere function corresponds to Sources $\rightarrow$ Sphere in the GUI and the PlotOverLine function corresponds to Filters $\rightarrow$ Data Analysis $\rightarrow$ Plot Over Line.
 Each function creates a pipeline object, which will show up in the pipeline browser (with the exception of writers), and returns an object that is a proxy that can be used to query and manipulate the properties of that pipeline object.